We’ve been big fans of CLEAR, the private company that lets you cut in line at many airports nationwide.

 That is a steep price, especially compared to TSA PreCheck, which costs just $85 for a five-year membership.
 Or Global Entry, which runs $100 for the same five-year period, getting you TSA PreCheck and a fast-pass through customs and immigration when returning to the U.S., too.

 What’s more, you can cover the cost of your PreCheck or Global Entry Enrollment by using certain credit cards.
 A growing number of top travel cards will reimburse the entire cost of your application.
 That’s not an option when paying for CLEAR.

 That said, there are some ways to drastically reduce the annual cost.

 Just by having a frequent flyer account with either Delta or United, you can drop the cost to $119 per year.
-Or if you’ve got one of their co-branded credit cards like the United Explorer Card or Delta SkyMiles Gold from American Express, that falls to $109.
+Or if you’ve got one of their co-branded credit cards like the United Explorer Card or Delta SkyMiles Gold American Express Card, that falls to $109.
 And finally, top-tier elites on both airlines can sign up for free.